 Western Reserve Hospital offers a 5 year learning and residency program in General Surgery as outlined by the ACGME.
 The Western Reserve Hospital administration, Graduate Medical Education Department, and surgical faculty are committed to provide the necessary training and resources in the development of competent specialists in General Surgery.
-Past graduates of the Western Reserve Hospital General Surgery Resident program have obtained fellowship training opportunities in trauma, plastic surgery, and breast reconstruction.
+Past graduates of the Western Reserve Hospital General Surgery Resident program have obtained fellowship training opportunities in trauma, bariatrics, MIS, plastic surgery, vascular surgery, cardiothoracic surgery, and breast reconstruction.

 Mission And Vision